What’s Your Pitch:

 - All ventures have to be seeking equity/ capital/ early stage investments or angel investments.
 We do not provide, research grants, loans, friends and family funding or any accelerator, incubator equity funding.

 An IP is not required but highly recommended.

 - Only new ventures in early growth, seed and start-up stage can compete at this competition.

 - You may compete in the USPAACC competition more than once.
-Previous applicants should have new technology or ventures and will be reviewed by the Committee.
+Only previous applicants, who have refined their ideas and prodcuts, will be reviewed by the Committee.

 - Startups that have raised more than $1 million in equity capital, other than from friends and family.

 - Startups that operate as or have participated in M&As, growth and/or expansion of existing companies, franchises, licensing agreements and spinouts from current companies.

 ScholarJet Wins Attention of Potential Investors from Silicon Valley, New York, and Texas